toky-tahmid/survey-client-side/README.md

 Website Live Link:https://survey-website-7a2c3.web.app

-1.Home:Here user can see navbar, banner, and Featured Surveys Section that will have Most voted surveys and Latest Surveys Section that will have Most recently created survey.also there is static testimonial section that have the users review and FAQ and a simple footer.

-2.Survey Page:Here a user can see all the surveys added by the surveyor and can see the details of the survey.

-3.Price Page:Here a user can buy the service and can become a pro user and he/she can comment on a survey but every user can see the comment.

-4.Dashboard Page:Here a user can only see a Home page route but a admin can view the dashboard and can add role for every user that have logged in also can see the payment history there is a another role that is surveyor and he/she can add a survey edit a survey.

-5.Login & Register:Here a user can Login in with google or register with email and password after he/she registers will redirect to the home or the private page user wants to go.
+1.Home:
+Our Home page boasts a polished and intuitive user interface, featuring a navigational toolbar for seamless exploration.
+A striking banner captures attention, complemented by a Featured Surveys Section showcasing the Most Voted Surveys.
+The Latest Surveys Section provides a real-time snapshot of recently created surveys.
+Additionally, a static Testimonial Section captures user reviews, while Frequently Asked Questions (FAQ) and a minimalist footer enhance user experience.

+2.Survey Page:
+The Survey Page offers users a comprehensive view of all surveys curated by surveyors.
+Users can delve into survey details, gaining valuable insights into each questionnaire's purpose and content.

+3.Price Page:
+On the Price Page, users can elevate their experience by availing premium services as Pro Users.
+This unlocks the ability to engage with surveys through comments.
+While user comments are visible to all, the Pro User status enhances the overall survey participation and interaction.

+4.Dashboard Page:
+The Dashboard Page presents a tailored experience, allowing users to access the Home page route.
+Administrators enjoy extended privileges, including the capability to assign roles to registered users and review payment histories.
+A specialized role for surveyors permits the addition and editing of surveys, contributing to the platform's dynamic content.

+5.Login & Register:
+Our Login & Register interface ensures a secure and personalized entry point.
+Users can seamlessly authenticate via Google or register using their email and password.
+Post-registration, users are intelligently redirected to their desired destination, be it the Home page or a private section based on individual preferences.
+This streamlined process guarantees a smooth onboarding experience for our valued users.